makrai/notes/pereira00-formal-grammar-and-information-theo.md

   partial-order and likelihood constraints but conflates linearization with argument structure
 * independence assumptions:
-  * Harris: `rough stability’ of the likelihood of a given argument of a given operator ~~ implicitly assumes:
+  * Harris: _rough stability_ of the likelihood of a given argument of a given operator ~~ implicitly assumes:
   * dependents are conditionally independent of the rest of an analysis given the head they depend (Markovian assumptions)